rsmp-nordic/tlc_programming/stage-based.md

 You can define how much the stage can be shortened or extended by setting `min` and/or `max` durations.

 ## Transitions
-A transition defines how to move from one stage to another by explicitely listing all states changes, including intermediate states like yellow.
+A transition defines how to move from one stage to another by explicitly listing all state changes, including intermediate states like yellow.

 A transition does not include the start and end states, as these are defined by the stages you come from and go to.

-Transitions a fiex and goes through the same state changes every time, with the same duration.
+A particular transition always goes through the same state changes with the same duration.

-If a transition between stagess A and B is not defined, the program cannot transition directly from A to B, alhough it might be possible to reach B via other stages.
+If a transition between stages A and B is not defined, the program cannot transition directly from A to B, although it might be possible to reach B via other stages.

 When designing a stage-based program, it must be ensured that all transitions are valid.